View Patricia West's Obituary on TheDay.com and share memories

 |

+Waterford - Patricia Burke West of Waterford entered into eternal life March 7, 2019, at Lawrence & Memorial hospital with her family by her side after an extended illness.
 She was born Jan.
-30, 1942, in New London, daughter of the late Roderick and Lucy (Corrado) Burke.
+30, 1942, in New London to Roderick and Lucy Corrado Burke, who predeceased her.
 She is survived by her husband, Richard West; and predeceased by her first husband, Thomas Whitty.

+Patricia graduated of New London High School.
+She worked as a central office attendant at SNET for 30 years, retiring in 1989.
+After her retirement, she and her husband traveled the United States in their RV.
+Patricia enjoyed painting, crafts, knitting, camping, and spending time with her family.
+Her grandchildren and great-grandchildren were the light of her life.
+In 2010, she received a second chance at life with a double organ transplant.
+Although she struggled with numerous health issues, she continued to attend as many events as she could with her family.

+In addition to her husband, Richard, she is survived by her son, Michael Whitty and wife, Debra, of Pa.; stepson, Stephen West and wife, Nancy, of Calif.; and David West and fiancé, Patty of Uncasville; her sisters, Sharon Reagan of Waterford, and Linda Cristofori of Venice, Fla.
+She had eight grandchildren, Alexandra Breckenridge, Christopher Whitty, Alexander Whitty, Kyle Whitty, Brooke Whitty, Burke Cristofori, Erik Kempf and Natalia Santana.

 Her family will receive relatives and friends from 9:30 to 10:30 a.m.
 Monday morning at Impellitteri-Malia Funeral Home, 84 Montauk Ave.
 New London, and proceed to a Mass of Christian Burial at 11 am in Our Lady of Perpetual Help Church, 63 Old Norwich Rd.
 Quaker Hill.
 Interment in St. Mary Cemetery, New London.